FreeDiscovery/FreeDiscovery/doc/installation_instructions.md

     git clone https://github.com/FreeDiscovery/FreeDiscovery.git

+It is recommended to use the latest stable version with,

+    git checkout v1.0.0-rc1

-or by downloading the latest stable version from the [Github releases page](https://github.com/FreeDiscovery/FreeDiscovery/releases).
+Althernaitively, the latest stable version can be donwloaded from the [Github releases page](https://github.com/FreeDiscovery/FreeDiscovery/releases).

 ## 2. Installing the Dependencies